michaelsalton/Fire-Shader/README.md

 ## Overview

-TheRealSlimShader provides a clean, object-oriented approach to working with shaders in SFML applications.
+SlimShader provides a clean, object-oriented approach to working with shaders in SFML applications.
 Instead of manually managing shader uniforms and textures, TheRealSlimShader abstracts this complexity into reusable Material classes that can be easily applied to any drawable object.

 ## Key Features